bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-What we do is creating a new application service.
-The service accepts the name of the project and returns a freshly created project followed by an error (if occurs).
-Just after that, we make sure the name is as we provided, and the ID isn’t an empty string (this is what we know about the ID right now).
-The test doesn’t compile.
-Let’s fix it.
+At this point we create a new application service.
+The service job is to accept the name of the project and return a freshly created project followed by an error (if occurs).
+After that, we have to make sure that the name is as we provided, and the ID isn’t an empty string (this is what we know about the `ID` right now).
+You can see that the test doesn’t compile.
+This is how to make it work.

 ```go
 type ProjectService struct {}